zenml-io/blog.zenml.io/_posts/2022-03-28-zero-seven-zero-release.md

 on your local machine.

 Still want separation of concerns with isolated environments for each project?
 This is where profiles come in.
-You can now register a new profile using
+You can now register a new profile using:

 ```sh
 zenml profile create NEW_PROFILE_NAME